 DAMARISCOTTA, Maine--(BUSINESS WIRE)--

-The Board of Directors of The First Bancorp (FNLC), today declared a quarterly dividend of 20 cents per share.
-This fourth-quarter dividend is payable January 31, 2014 to shareholders of record as of January 6, 2014, and it represents a half cent increase to the 19.5 cents per share dividend the Company has paid each quarter for the past five years.
-Based on the December 18, 2013 closing price of $17.66 per share, the annualized dividend of 80 cents per share translates into a yield of 4.53%.
+The Board of Directors of The First Bancorp (FNLC), the parent company of First National Bank, today declared a quarterly dividend of 24 cents per share.
+This second-quarter dividend is payable July 28, 2017, to shareholders of record as of July 10, 2017, and is up one cent from the 23 cents per share the Company paid in each of the past four quarters.
+Based on the June 28, 2017 closing price of $27.50 per share, the annualized dividend of 96 cents per share translates into a yield of 3.49%.

-The First Bancorp, headquartered in Damariscotta, Maine, is the holding company for The First, N.A.
-Founded in 1864, The First is an independent community bank serving Mid-Coast and Down East Maine with 16 offices in Lincoln, Knox, Hancock, Penobscot and Washington Counties.
+The First Bancorp, headquartered in Damariscotta, Maine, is the holding company for First National Bank.
+Founded in 1864, the Bank serves Mid-Coast and Down East Maine with 16 offices in Lincoln, Knox, Hancock, Penobscot and Washington Counties.
 The Bank provides a full range of consumer and commercial banking products and services.
-First Advisors, a division of The First, provides investment advisory, private banking and trust services from four offices in Lincoln, Penobscot and Hancock Counties.
+First Advisors, a division of First National Bank, provides investment advisory, private banking and trust services from five offices in Lincoln, Knox, Penobscot and Hancock Counties.

 Forward-looking and cautionary statements: except for the historical information and discussions contained herein, statements contained in this release may constitute “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements involve a number of risks, uncertainties and other factors that could cause actual results and events to differ materially, as discussed in the Company's filings with the Securities and Exchange Commission.